-Zeolites: Utilised for their porous structure ideal for CO2 adsorption, zeolites are central to ongoing DAC initiatives.
+Zeolites: Utilised for their porous structure ideal for CO, adsorption, zeolites are central to ongoing DAC initiatives.
 The first operational DAC plant using zeolites was commissioned in Norway in 2022.
-The 'Removr' project plans to scale this technology to capture 2000 tons of CO, per year by 202523.
-Research continues to improve the kinetics and mass transfer efficiency of zeolite-based processes, aiming to lower production costs and increase efficiency24.
+The 'Removr' project plans to scale this technology to capture 2000 tons of CO2 per year by 202529.
+Research continues to improve the kinetics and mass transfer efficiency of zeo-